 A BLESSING IN DISGUISE

 The next morning Kate woke up in a bad mood.
 Her friend died.
-She lost the race and thus gambled away all of her lifetime savings.
+She lost the race and thus gambled away all of her life savings.
 And as if that wasn’t already enough bad luck, it all happened in one day.
 It was too much to bear for this young woman, but she decided that she will not give up on life.

 Kate dressed up and went downstairs to have some breakfast.